 News & Record spotlights entrepreneurial approach at Elon Law

-A Sunday, June 29 News & Record editorial features Elon Law’s emphasis on experiential learning and law school dean Luke Bierman’s perspectives on the future of legal education.
+A recent News & Record editorial features Elon Law’s emphasis on experiential learning and law school dean Luke Bierman’s perspectives on the future of legal education.

 The editorial notes Bierman’s leadership background in experiential education in law and features his perspectives on future goals for the law school.